thejasvibr/thejasvibr.github.io/pages/index.md

 science and scientific computing.

 ### *Updates*
 * I'm currently heading on the path to finishing up my PhD, and am looking for potential labs to do a post-doc.
 I'm particularly interested in projects that involve a mix of computational and experimental components to it with sensory biology and image/signal analysis involved.
-I'm particularly interested to talk about the possibility of continuing work on a high spatio-temporal resolution dataset of echolocating bat groups I collected  during my PhD.
+I'd also love to talk about the possibility of continuing work on a high spatio-temporal resolution dataset of echolocating bat groups I collected  during my PhD.
 Visit [this page](../ushichka) for more details on why I think this dataset is cool and unique!